hypatia-software-org/hypatia-engine/CONTRIBUTING.md

 ## General Documentation Rules

+  * Always explain what everything is and how it works, to the best of your understanding!
+  * Amazing docstrings are a must!
   * Always use gender neutral pronouns in all documentation, including code comments, e.g., they, them, their.
-* Use one space (not two) to separate sentences.
-* Docstrings are in reStructuredText, all other documents are in Markdown.

 ## Code Style